Aguascalientes Mexico Travel Guide

 Your actions as a traveler leave a lasting impression.
 Commit to responsible practices so Aguascalientes remains a beautiful and welcoming destination.

-Engage with locals with courtesy and a receptive attitude.
+Engage with locals with courtesy and an open mind.
 Observe dress codes.

 Even a few Spanish phrases demonstrate respect and effort.